dejanbatanjac/dejanbatanjac.github.io/_posts/2021-01-17-machine-learning-brainstorming.md

 Machine learning is usually divided into three main types:

 * predictive or supervised learning
-* descriptive or unsupervised learning
+* descriptive (unsupervised) or self-supervised learning
 * reinforcement learning

 Predictive learning has the mapping from input $\mathbf x$ to output $y$.